Quick reference guide

 Light

 Stapeliads are well-suited as an outdoor plant where I live in Arizona.
 As natives of Southern Africa, they are well-adapted to heat and bright conditions.
 Full sun is generally too harsh and will burn the plant.
-A lot of cacti and succulents adapted to live under larger shrubs and trees, so they are accustomed to filtered light conditions.
+A lot of cacti and succulents are adapted to live under larger shrubs and trees, so they are accustomed to filtered light conditions.

 Stapeliads thrive in the dappled light under a tree, or shade cloth is another option (30–40% depending on your region).
-You can place your plants somewhere they get bright indirect light, like a covered porch, but some types need the sun exposure to develop stress coloration.
+You can place your plants somewhere they get bright indirect light, like a covered porch, but some types need sun exposure to develop stress coloration.

 Water